hellonarrativ/api-docs/docs/auth.rst

 Creating an API key
 -------------------

-To use the Narrativ API, you will need to create an API key for your user account.
+To use the Howl API, you will need to create an API key for your user account.
 Navigate to the `Developer Options`_ page and follow the directions there.

 Using your API key
 ------------------

-Unless otherwise indicated, Narrativ API requests must include a valid API key.
+Unless otherwise indicated, Howl API requests must include a valid API key.
 Send your API key in the HTTP ``Authorization`` header, prefixed with the scheme ``NRTV-API-KEY``.
 For example::